swifty99/esphome-docs/guides/installing_esphome.rst

 For the latest version, use the pip installation.
 This may be more difficult to set up and may need additional dependencies and path settings.
-Setting up a virtual environment is more or less mandatory.
-If you are not familiar with Python virtual environments, Homebrew is the recommended way.
+Setting up a virtual environment is highly recommended.
+If you are not familiar with Python virtual environments, Homebrew may be easier.

+You will require Python 3.9 or newer.
+While your Mac may have a version of Python installed it may not be up-to-date.
-Install Python from and create a virtual environment.
-Then, install ESPHome with ``pip3 install esphome``.
+Python can be installed from the `official site <https://www.python.org/downloads>`_ or with Homebrew.
+Once Python is installed, create and activate a virtual environment and install ESPHome with pip:

 .. code-block:: console

+    $ python3 -m venv venv      # The last argument is the folder in which to install the virtual environment
+    $ source venv/bin/activate  # For bash or compatible shells.
+If using a different shell, use activate.csh or activate.fish
-    $ esphome version
+    (venv) $ pip install esphome       # Installs ESPHome in the virtual environment (venv) $ esphome version

-    Version: 2024.12.4
+Any time you want to use ESPHome, you will need to have activated the virtual environment as shown above.
+When activated you will see ``(venv)`` at the beginning of your prompt.

 **Cloning the repository**